ModischFabrications/MineGramBot/README.md

 5. add this program to your autostart of choice (see `start.sh`)
 6. contact your bot instance on telegram or invite it into a group

-Don't try to start two bot instances with the same token at the same time and don't share token with anyone else!
+Don't try to start two bot instances with the same token at the same time and don't share your token with anyone else!
 Request a new token from Godfather if you are unsure if your token has been used somewhere else.

 ## Commands

+Commands are displayed as a custom keyboard whenever you send /help to the bot, the following list is a summary:

-- /start (start is called by telegram on first contact)
+- /start
-- status
+- /commands
-- players
+- /status
-- cmd
+- /players
-- start_server
+- /start_server
-- stop_server
+- /stop_server

 ## Q & A

-Q: Why no docker?
+Q: Why are you not using docker like all the (other) cool kids?
 A: I can't access host executables (minecraft) from inside a container

-Q: Why not start the jar directly?
+Q: Why are you not starting the .jar directly?
-A: Many minecraft launchers use custom launchers, don't want to break that
+A: Many minecraft versions use custom launchers, don't want to break that

-Q Why no /say commands or message bridge?
+Q Why are you not allowing /say commands or bridge messages?
-A: I can't pass commands to or read output from the running server instance
+A: I can't pass commands to or read output from the running server instance because it's hidden behind the custom call.

 ## References